4 Minute Read

 - You’ll lose your cash-back bonus.

-Once they realize you’re not biting, they might try something a little more positive:
+Once they realize you’re not biting, they’ll probably try something a little more positive like:

 - We’ll give you 5,000 airline miles.